Minimax-Regret Sample Selection in Randomized Experiments: Introduction

 Our research question falls within literature on using decision theory to guide the design of RCTs.
 As noted above, \citet{manski2016sufficient,manski2019trial} and \citet{azevedo2020b,azevedo2023b} use decision theoretic criteria to choose the sample size in an RCT.
 Another line of work compares different randomization rules over the treatment and control sample allocation in terms of the resulting variance for the average treatment effect, and seeks intervention randomization rules with minimax variance \citep{bai2021randomize,kallus2021optimality,li1983minimaxity,wu1981robustness}. \citet{banerjee2020theory} study the value of randomization itself under a number of different decision theoretic frameworks.
 However, we are not aware of prior work in this literature that considers the question of sample allocation across groups.

 Finally, our work also relates to the broader literature on fairness in data analysis.
 RCTs have often been run in blatantly unfair ways.
-For example, until recently, most medical research in the United States was conducted on white men, while excluding women and racial minorities \citep{dresser1992wanted}; and FDA-approved trials still under-sample black participants relative to their share of the population \citep{alsan2022representation}.
-While it is easy to agree that some ways of running randomized trials are unfair, it can be much harder to say what makes a trial fair.
+For example, until recently, a substantial fraction of medical research in the United States was conducted on white men, while excluding women and racial minorities \citep{dresser1992wanted}; and FDA-approved trials still under-sample black participants relative to their share of the population \citep{alsan2022representation}.
+However, while it is easy to agree that some ways of running randomized trials are unfair, it can be much harder to say what makes a trial fair.
 For example, if there is a minority subgroup that has the potential for both disproportionate benefits and disproportionate risks from participating in a study, what considerations should go into deciding how to fairly include them in the study?
 In such settings results on welfare-driven sample selection may help provide useful insights into potential desiderata for fair RCT design.
+Similar considerations are also relevant to fairness-aware data collection when training machine learning and AI systems \citep{holstein2019improving}.